robertbenson/docker_openai_custom_weather_demo/README.md

 In the example code, 3 locations are used in the prompt, 3 api calls would therefore be expected to return data to the model.

-Using the information in the user prompt, OpenAI will determine a considered response using context and inferences.
+Using the information in the user prompt, the model will determine a considered response using context and inferences.
+The number of api calls is decided by the model.

+All response information is formatted by the model.

 ## Customisable Prompt
 ### Usage